This post may contain affiliate links. Please read our disclosure policy.

 Learning how to cut a pomegranate without making a mess can be super easy.
 Easily deseed your favorite fruit to add to your favorite salads and snacks.
 Ruby red pomegranate seeds are super juicy, and all you need is a knife, bowl of water, and cutting board to enjoy this yummy fruit.

-Cutting fresh pomegranates for the seeds is one of our favorite cooking basics in the kitchen–there are so many options when it comes to pomegranates.
+Cutting fresh pomegranates for the seeds is one of my favorite cooking basics in the kitchen–there are so many options when it comes to pomegranates.
 Opening a pomegranate can be exciting as you discover all of the colorful seeds that are nestled inside.

 Can you eat pomegranate seeds?